encryptogroup/onionPIR/README.md

 [15/Oct/2016:13:54:33] ENGINE Bus STARTED
 ```

-Warning: Next to the given port for the web server, also the succeeding port is
-used for websocket connections!
+**Warning:** Next to the given port for the web server, also the succeeding port is used for websocket connections!

 Optionally, for testing purposes only, onion routing can be disabled by using
-the commandline parameter `--disable-onion-routing`.
+the command line parameter `--disable-onion-routing`.

 In order to chat with two different clients, please start another instance: